Date: 1st/2nd June 1942 (Monday/Tuesday)

-Fl/Sgt.
+Flt Sgt.
 Patrick Bernard L’Hirondelle.
 Rheinberg War Cemetery.
 Grave 1.F.
-7. Son of Mr. August L’Hirondelle and Mrs. Julia L’Hirondelle (née Borie) of Slave Lake, Alberta, Canada.
-(Mr August L’Hirondelle died in 1926 - Julia remarried in 1930 to a Mr. Frank Nash) Patrick was born on the 7th March 1922.
+7. Son of August and Julia (née Borie) L’Hirondelle of Slave Lake, Alberta, Canada.
+(August L’Hirondelle died in 1926 - Julia remarried in 1930 to a Frank Nash) Patrick was born on the 7th March 1922.

 Sgt.
 Henry Meakin.
 Rheinberg War Cemetery.
 Coll.
 Grave 1.F.
 8-15.
 Son of William Henry and Margaret Beatrice Meakin, of Sutton in Ashfield, Nottinghamshire, England.

-The photograph shown left was found in Bernie's possessions and he had written on the back: "Hugh Denorean and Neville Malet-Veale.
+The photograph below was found in Bernie's possessions and he had written on the back: "Hugh Denorean and Neville Malet-Veale.
 Manning Depot.
 They were inspecting a camera and I snapped them rather unawares” .

 We have included this image in the hope that they or relatives may like to contact us.

 Gwen wrote: 'I can find no record of a Hugh Denorean, but I did find out something about Neville Malet-Veale.
 He served as a rear gunner and returned as a Warrant Officer (WO) in the summer of 1944 to an RCAF base in Dafoe, Saskatechewan (BCATP No. 5 Bombing and Gunnery School).
 Understood to have survived the war, and may still be alive.'